Mitch Mustain: San Antonio Talons

 On January 27, 2014, Mustain was traded, along with Jabari Fletcher, to the San Antonio Talons in exchange for Joe Sykes.
-After starting the first three games of the season for the Talons, Mustain was placed on reassignment on April 1, 2014.
+After starting the first three games of the season for the Talons, Mustain was placed on reassignment on April 1.

 Career statistics

 Baseball career

-It was announced on February 9, 2012, that the Chicago White Sox had signed Mitch Mustain to a minor league deal.
+It was announced on February 9, 2012, that the Chicago White Sox had signed Mustain to a minor league contract.
 Mustain, who had not pitched since high school, threw a 90 mph fastball at a tryout in front of a White Sox scout in January 2012.
 While attending USC, Mustain commented to a reporter that he had considered once again pursuing baseball though he never played for the Trojans during his time there.
 Mustain reported to spring training with the White Sox on March 8, 2012.

-On June 19, 2012, Mustain made his minor league debut for the Bristol White Sox against the Bluefield Blue Jays.
+On June 19, Mustain made his professional debut for the rookie-level Bristol White Sox against the Bluefield Blue Jays.
 Throwing the 8th and 9th innings, Mustain gave up two hits and recorded two strikeouts in two scoreless innings.
 The White Sox lost 7–2 in the season opener.
-Mustain made eleven appearances with Bristol before moving on to the Kannapolis Intimidators, where he pitched in eight contests.
-Overall, he pitched in 19 games in 2012, going 2–2 with a 4.63 ERA, and one save.
+Mustain made eleven appearances with Bristol before moving on to the Single-A Kannapolis Intimidators, where he pitched in eight contests.
+Overall, he pitched in 19 games in 2012, going 2–2 with a 4.63 ERA, 12 strikeouts, and one save.